starmaid/starmaid.github.io/blog/_drafts/2021-10-14-blogging-manifesto.md

 ## 4. The Blogger is Authentic

-THE BLOGGER has no responsibility for TRUTH (it is simply recommended, and desired by readers), but misrepresenting a community, emotion, or experience is untenable.
+THE BLOGGER has a responsibility for AUTHENTICITY, and to a lesser extent, TRUTH.
+Misrepresenting a community, emotion, or experience is untenable.
+Finding sources is expected.
 THE BLOGGER should mind the line between OPINION and TRUTH, using sources when appropriate.
 There is no reason a blog should be separate from art.
 But UNTRUTHS can be as harmful for THE BLOGGER as they are for the SUBJECT.

 AUTHENTICITY comes with a corrolary of RELEVANCE and CONTEXT.
 THE BLOGGER uses their medium to include information that would have to be assumed on other platforms.
 Specific ideas only make sense when their time and surroundings are explicit.
 Outdated ideas can be discussed, but should not be presented as current.